8991sara/customer-churn-analysis/customer-churn-analysis/README.md

+# Executive Summary
+This project analyzes customer churn using behavioral features.
+A Random Forest model with optimized threshold achieved F1=0.883.
+Engagement and recency are the strongest predictors.
+The model can identify 89% of churners with controlled false positives.
+This supports proactive retention strategies.

 # customer-churn-analysis
-Lookng at data:
+Lookng at the data:
 customers with long gap since their last purchase show a strong churn signal, which may introduce label leakage.
-Therefore we test models with and without this feature. avg "days sice last order" when churn=yes => 81.433 avg "days sice last order" when churn=No => 20.101
+Therefore, we test models both with and without this feature. avg "days since last order" when churn=yes => 81.433 avg "days since last order" when churn=No => 20.101

 shown moderate correlation:
 avg "total orders" when churn=yes => 7.07
 avg "total orders" when churn=no => 8.84

 avg "satisfaction score" when churn=yes => 7.68
-avg "satisfaction score" when churn=yes => 8.140
+avg "satisfaction score" when churn=no => 8.140

 avg "browsing frequency" when churn=yes => 2.55
-avg "browsing frequency" when churn=yes => 3.172
+avg "browsing frequency" when churn=no => 3.172

 avg "engagement_score" when churn=yes => 2.36
-avg "engagement_score" when churn=yes => 5.34
+avg "engagement_score" when churn=no => 5.34

 not strong predictors: